FIRST ALERT: Saturday and Sunday are Alert Days as we track periods of rain & storms from Delta in the Midlands

 · Some showers could stick around into Monday (30-40% chance).

-· Highs will be in the 80s Sunday into early next week, then fall into the 70s by Wednesday.
+· Highs will be in the 80s Sunday into early next week, then cool to the low 80s to upper 70s by Wednesday.

 First Alert Weather Story: